highlimitdesigns/ai-azuracast-controller/CONTRIBUTING.md

-# Contributing to AI Radio Controller
+# Contributing to AI AzuraCast Controller

-Thank you for your interest in contributing to AI Radio Controller!
+Thank you for your interest in contributing to AI AzuraCast Controller!
 We welcome contributions from the community and are pleased to have you join us.

 ## 📋 Table of Contents